Welcome to the third edition of the Decision Intelligence Digest!

 Today, let’s talk about personalization.
-If decision intelligence is what’s next, and augmented analytics is what makes it so different from business intelligence, then personalization is the method by which large, complex organizations use decision intelligence (and the tech that makes it work) to build a truly data-driven culture across the enterprise.
+Suppose decision intelligence is what’s next, and augmented analytics is what makes it so different from business intelligence.
+In that case, personalization is how large, complex organizations use decision intelligence (and the tech that makes it work) to build a truly data-driven culture across the enterprise.

 Personalization is core to the future of analytics.
 Omri Kohl, our CEO and one of Pyramid’s three founders, says it best:

 BI and analytics leaders can use personalization to make decision intelligence something anyone can use, driving adoption beyond the people with technical skills.
 Personalizing the data-driven decision-making experience enables anyone to use data seamlessly within their existing processes and systems to aid their daily decisions.